cloud-elements/devportal/docs/products/formulas/formula-debugging.md

 ]
 ```

-In this example, the ID is ‘890’.
+In this example, the ID is `890`.
 This formula instance ID along with the formula template ID are needed to make the formula executions call.

-Use the GET /formulas/{id}/instances/{instanceId}/executions API call to view all of the executions made by that formula.
+Use the `GET /formulas/{id}/instances/{instanceId}/executions` API call to view all of the executions made by that formula.
 This will return IDs for each formula execution.
 To look at a specific execution, the ID of that execution is needed.
 The ID is located at the top of the response right above the name of the formula.
 Below is an example of this call.

+__NOTE:__ When multiple objects are found in one event one formula execution is kicked off per object, not event.
+So if you have an event that found 3 objects had been updated, 3 executions will be kicked off.

+In each execution `trigger.body` will contain the entire event and list of objects while `trigger.event` will contain just the single event that is to be used in the current execution.

+For this reason, use `trigger.event` to access the event object data instead of `trigger.body`. `trigger.body` will contain a full list of events received together so if you use that, __be aware__ that you may need to search through a list of objects to get the current one of you could end up running the formula multiple times for one object.

 ```bash
 curl -X GET